-If you’re worried about job security or want to start a business, then consider looking at recession-proof businesses.
-Historically these businesses have thrived or at least been unharmed during an economic downturn.
+If you worry about financial security or want to start a business, then consider looking at recession proof industries.

-But first, let's discuss what a recession means.
+But before we dive into what industries are recession proof, let's discuss what a recession means.

 What does a recession mean?

-A recession happens when there is a temporary widespread drop in spending, as consumers become concerned about the economy or have lost their jobs and means of income.
+A recession happens when there is a temporary widespread drop in spending.
+This is because consumers become concerned about the economy or have lost their jobs and means of income.

 It is officially defined by economists as a fall in the gross domestic product (GDP) for two consecutive quarters.
 GDP is how overall economic activity is measured for a country.
 When a recession is officially declared, it’s usually already been going on for a few months.

-A recession-proof business is usually in an industry not being impacted by a decline in the economy.
-This industry is usually one that everyone needs, even when finances are tight.
+Recession-proof businesses are usually in industries that are not severely impacted by a decline in the economy.
+These industries are usually ones that everyone needs, even when finances are tight.

 Businesses in industries that provide staples are the type of businesses that tend to do best when the economy heads south.
 For example, businesses in homes and vehicle repairs, public services like plumbing and electricity, grocery, etc, all tend to do well.

-If you’re looking for recession-proof businesses to switch into, then keep reading to find out which ones have the best chance of riding out an economic storm.
+So, if you’re looking for recession-proof business ideas to switch into, then keep reading to find out which ones have the best chance of riding out an economic storm.

 1. Baby products